Tesseract-Network/tesseract-website/docs/z402/introduction.md

 ## What is x402

-x402 is _An open protocol for internet-native payments_: it enables HTTP endpoints to request a payment to be accessed, the name comes from the long unused [HTTP 402 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/402). x402 leverages blockchain technology and it's blockchain agnostic, meaning it can run on different blockchains.
-An x402 payment speed is also related to the blockchain that's using, in fact its speed is **capped by the speed of the blockchain**, z402 aims to solve this problem.
+x402 is _An open protocol for internet-native payments_ create by Base: it enables HTTP endpoints to request a payment to be accessed, the name comes from the long unused [HTTP 402 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/402). x402 leverages blockchain technology and it's blockchain agnostic, meaning it can run on different blockchains. x402 satisfies most of our [](/blog/building-the-internet-of-agents-with-z402#requirements-for-an-internet-native-payment-protocol) payment speed is also related to the blockchain that's using, in fact its speed is **capped by the speed of the blockchain**, z402 aims to solve this problem.

 ## What is z402